Japanese writing system

-The modern Japanese writing system uses a combination of logographic kanji, which are adopted Chinese characters, and syllabic kana.
-Kana itself consists of a pair of syllabaries: hiragana, used primarily for native or naturalized Japanese words and grammatical elements; and katakana, used primarily for foreign words and names, loanwords, onomatopoeia, scientific names, and sometimes for emphasis.
+The modern Japanese writing system (日本語の表記体系, Nihongo no hyōki taikei) uses a combination of logographic kanji, which are adopted Chinese characters; and phonographic kana, which evolved from cursives/components of Chinese characters.
+Modern kana consists of two sets of syllabaries: hiragana, used primarily for native or naturalized Japanese words and grammatical elements; and katakana, used primarily for foreign names, loanwords (gairaigo), onomatopoeia, scientific terminology and sometimes for emphasis.
+A third set, hentaigana, are historical variants of the now-standard hiragana, and are still sometimes used for stylistic purposes.
 Almost all written Japanese sentences contain a mixture of kanji and kana.
-Because of this mixture of scripts, in addition to a large inventory of kanji characters, the Japanese writing system is considered to be one of the most complicated currently in use.
+Because of this mixture of scripts, in addition to a large inventory of usable kanji characters, the Japanese writing system is considered to be one of the most complicated currently in use.

 Several thousand kanji characters are in regular use, which mostly originate from traditional Chinese characters.
-Others made in Japan are referred to as "Japanese kanji" (和製漢字), also known as "[our] country's kanji" (国字).
-Each character has an intrinsic meaning (or range of meanings), and most have more than one pronunciation, the choice of which depends on context.
-Japanese primary and secondary school students are required to learn 2,136 jōyō kanji as of 2010.
+Others made indigenously in Japan are referred to as "Japanese kanji" (和製漢字), also known as "[our] country's kanji" (国字).
+Each character has an intrinsic semantic meaning (or range of meanings), and most have more than one pronunciation, the choice of which depends on context.
+There are 2,136 commonly used ones (jōyō kanji) as of 2010, and Japanese school students are required to learn 1,026 characters (kyōiku kanji) before graduating sixth grade.
 The total number of kanji is well over 50,000, though this includes tens of thousands of characters only present in historical writings and never used in modern Japanese.
+Despite the complexity of writing kanji, modern Japanese texts without kanji are rare; most are either children's books — since children tend to know few kanji at an early age — or early electronics, including computers, feature phones and video games, which could not display complex graphemes like kanji due to both graphical and computational limitations of the hardware and software.

-In modern Japanese, the hiragana and katakana syllabaries each contain 46 basic characters, or 71 including diacritics.
-With one or two minor exceptions, each different sound in the Japanese language (that is, each different syllable, strictly each mora) corresponds to one character in each syllabary.
-Unlike kanji, these characters intrinsically represent sounds only; they convey meaning only as part of words.
-Hiragana and katakana characters also originally derive from Chinese characters, but they have been simplified and modified to such an extent that their origins are no longer visually obvious.
+In modern kana usage, hiragana and katakana syllabaries each contain 46 basic characters (which can be organized using the gojūon), or 71 including diacritics, in their alphabet sets.
+With one or two minor exceptions, each different sound in the Japanese language (that is, each different syllable; strictly, each mora) corresponds to one character in each syllabary.
+Unlike kanji, the only function of kana characters is to transcribe pronunciations; they can only convey semantic meanings after forming words.
+Although hiragana and katakana characters both derived from the earlier man'yōgana — which are Chinese characters used as loangraphs during the Nara period for phonetic transcription using their Middle Chinese pronunciations — their forms have been simplified/modified to such an extent that they are no longer visually obvious to their grapholinguistic origins.

-Texts without kanji are rare; most are either children's books—since children tend to know few kanji at an early age—or early electronics such as computers, phones, and video games, which could not display complex graphemes like kanji due to both graphical and computational limitations.

 To a lesser extent, modern written Japanese also uses initialisms from the Latin alphabet, for example in terms such as "BC/AD", "a.m./p.m.", "FBI", and "CD".
 Romanized Japanese is most frequently used by foreign students of Japanese who have not yet mastered kana, and by native speakers for computer input.